czyber/bernhardhauke/src/content/articles/tinyloop-what-makes-clankers-clank.md

 [64% of developers already use agentic tools, and another 21% are exploring or planning to do so.](https://www.sonarsource.com/state-of-code-developer-survey-report.pdf)

 If you used an agent before and just wonder: What is necessary that a simple question-answer tool becomes a capable agent that can do changes in my codebase and use other tools - **tinyloop** is a good starting point - hence I will take it as an example for this article.
+It's a small coding agent, heavily inspired by Pi.

 ## The Core